xot/ElectraOne/README.md

 The construction of presets is controlled by several constants defined in ```config.py```.
 Dumps are written in the folder ```<LIBDIR>/dumps```.
 See [documentation of configuration options](#configuring) below.)

+### Names used for plugins and Max devices

+There is unfortunately no reliable way for the remote script to get the *device* name for a plugin or a Max device, when asking Live it returns the name of the currently loaded 'Live preset' for the plugin or Max device.
+This is annoying when dumping E1 presets, or defining preloaded presets (see below).

+The remote script uses the following hack to still allow a fixed device name to be found.
+Enclose such a plugin or Max device in an instrument, midi, or audio rack and rename that enclosing rack to the name of the device.
+The remote script uses the name of the enclosing rack followed by a single hyphen ```-``` as the name to use for the plugin or Max device when dumping its preset or when looking up a preloaded preset.
+So if a plugin is in a rack with name ```MiniV3``` then ```MiniV3-``` is used as the plugin name.

 ### Preloaded presets